 Despite their name, hermit crabs are social animals that live in groups of over 100 in the wild.
-The name ‘hermit crab’ comes from the fact that they seek out shells that double as homes and hiding places.
+The name ‘hermit crab’ came about because they seek out shells that double as homes and hiding places.

 In most cases, hermit crabs keep their shells to themselves.
-A shell is pivotal to hermit crabs, as it protects them from predators and the sun’s harsh rays.
-So, choosing the ideal shell is critical.
+A shell is pivotal to hermit crabs, protecting them from predators and the sun’s rays.
+This means that choosing the right shell is life-critical.

 Occasionally, two hermit crabs may share a shell.
-However, this will only be a short-term measure, as one dominant hermit crab will eventually claim the shell for itself.
+However, this will only be a short-term housing solution, as one dominant hermit crab will eventually claim the shell for itself.

 Can Two Hermit Crabs Live in One Shell?

-Two hermit crabs can share a shell, but it’s uncommon for them to do so.
+Two hermit crabs can share a shell, but it’s uncommon.

 The ideal shell for a hermit crab will fit snugly around its body, leaving just enough space to retreat inside.
-Such a shell will not leave space for a second hermit crab.
+This shell won’t leave space for a second hermit crab.

-Despite this, hermit crabs have occasionally been observed sharing shells in the wild and in captivity.
+Despite this, hermit crabs have occasionally been observed sharing shells.
 As independent animals, why would hermit crabs share shells?

 Both hermit crabs will need to be small for this arrangement to work.
-Even if this is the case, it’s not a sustainable living arrangement.
+Even if so, it’s not a sustainable living arrangement.
 Eventually, one of the hermit crabs will need to leave.